 Austin Gallery

 When a room runs cold, the cheapest fix is to heat you, not the whole house.
-We sorted the best electric blankets by what actually matters: heat settings and zones, auto-shutoff safety, machine-washability, and whether you want a throw, a bed blanket, or a heated mattress pad.
+Eleven heated blankets sorted by what actually matters: heat settings and zones, auto-shutoff safety, machine-washability, and whether you want a throw, a bed blanket, or a heated mattress pad.
+Every price verified in stock.

 By Justin Park · How we research

-When a room runs cold, the fastest and cheapest fix is not to reheat the whole house — it is to heat you.
-A good electric blanket is the seasonal comfort upgrade that pays for itself: a couch throw for reading nights, a bed-size blanket for a chilly bedroom, or a heated mattress pad that warms the bed from underneath.
-The sweet spot runs roughly $30 to $150, and that range now buys real features — fast heating, multiple heat levels, timed auto-shutoff, and fabric soft enough that you would keep the blanket even if it did not plug in.
+When a room runs cold, the fastest and cheapest fix is not to reheat the whole house.
+It is to heat you.
+Call it an electric blanket or a heated blanket, the category answers to both names, and a good one is the seasonal comfort upgrade that pays for itself: a couch throw for reading nights, a bed-size blanket for a chilly bedroom, or a heated mattress pad that warms the bed from underneath.
+The sweet spot runs from $25.87 to $109.99 in this guide, and that range now buys real features: fast heating, up to 12 heat levels, timed auto-shutoff, dual-zone control for couples, and fabric soft enough that you would keep the blanket even if it did not plug in.

 A few things actually matter when you choose.
-Heat settings and zones come first — more levels mean finer control, and for a shared bed, dual-zone control lets each side set its own temperature (the end of the thermostat argument).
-Auto-shutoff is the safety feature you want on anything you might fall asleep under.
+Heat settings and zones come first: more levels mean finer control, and for a shared bed, dual-zone control lets each side set its own temperature, the end of the thermostat argument.
+Auto-shutoff is the safety feature you want on anything you might fall asleep under, and the timer length quietly defines the product: 4-hour shutoffs mean couch throws, 10-to-12-hour timers mean true bed blankets.
 Machine-washable is the difference between a blanket you use and one you baby.
-Then it is material — thin flannel is light and packable, microplush is soft and even, and sherpa is the thickest, coziest, most sink-in feel.
-Finally, decide the form: a throw for the couch or chair, a full blanket for a bed, or a mattress pad to heat the bed from below.
-Look for an ETL or UL safety mark — an independent certification that the electrical build was tested to a recognized standard.
+Then it is material: thin flannel is light and packable, microplush is soft and even, sherpa is the thickest sink-in feel, and velvet reads as real bedding.
+Finally, decide the form: a throw for the couch or chair, a full heated blanket for a bed, or a mattress pad to heat the bed from below.
+Look for an ETL or UL safety mark, an independent certification that the electrical build was tested to a recognized standard.

-For most people, a preheat-equipped throw like the Bedsure (~$40) is the smart default; couples sharing a bed should step up to a dual-zone king.
+For most people, the preheat-equipped Bedsure throw ($36.98) is the smart default; couples sharing a bed should step up to a dual-zone king or queen.
 If you want to keep the bed warm without changing how it looks, a heated mattress pad is the move.
-Pair a heated throw with a comfortable reading chair for the ultimate cold-night setup, or warm the whole room with an electric fireplace.
-Every link below goes to Amazon with our affiliate tag — we earn a small commission, at no cost to you, when you buy through us.
+Pair a heated throw with a comfortable reading chair for the ultimate cold-night setup, warm the whole room with an electric fireplace, or build the rest of the perfect winter bed with our mattress topper guide.
+Every link below goes to Amazon with our affiliate tag; we earn a small commission, at no cost to you, when you buy through us.

 Best OverallOur Pick